Azure/iot-operations-sdks/doc/setup.md

 ### Install with Helm

-Installation via Helm provides allows you to get started quicker, however this is missing the Azure integration so may not be suitable for some development.
+Installation via Helm allows you to get started quickly, however this is missing the Azure integration so it may not be suitable for some development.

 1. Open a shell in the root directory of this repository